-Beware: Brandon is a small city with a housing shortage; demand for housing, especially for September, is high.
-Also, most people expect you to be in Brandon if you contact them; therefore, be prepared for some people to want to meet you first.
+Beware: Demand for housing, especially for September, is high.
+Also, most people expect you to be in the city if you contact them; therefore, be prepared for some people to want to meet you first.

-Try sending an e-mail to a landlord explaining who you/your family are, when you expect to arrive in Brandon, and other details you think necessary.
+Try sending an e-mail to a landlord explaining who you/your family are, when you expect to arrive in your Manitoba city, and other details you think necessary.
 In this e-mail you may ask questions about the rental property, condition, pictures, etc. Always ask for as many pictures of your prospective apartment as possible.
-Make sure that those pictures are recent .If a person is reluctant to provide pictures. you may want to consider other offers.
+Make sure that those pictures are recent.
+If a person is reluctant to provide pictures, you may want to consider other offers.